oria66/test-qml-3dquickpc/README.md

 # test-qml-3dquickpc
-Example using data in qtquick
+Example using data in qtquick3d